 Recruitment, Interviews, Secondary Research, Thematic Coding, Insight Generation, Concept Modeling, Visual Design, Paper Writing

 Case Study Accepted to CHI Conference 2019

 For our capstone project, we began looking at spaces like social good to women empowerment to women’s health to menopause.
 Menopause.
 We knew that we knew not much concerning this area, and all the more reason for us to seek it out and bring it to the forefront to our peers and society.

-As we narrowed into our space from social good to menopause, we iteratively performed lit reviews to gauge a better understanding of the landscape academically, industrially, and culturally.
+As we narrowed into our space from social good to menopause, we conducted several literature reviews to gauge a better understanding of the landscape academically, industrially, and culturally.
 Afterward, we discussed what the design opportunity could be for us.

 How might we support a culture of individuals who are more comfortable, informed, and empowered during the phases of menopause?

 We recruited our participants by posting flyers in various socioeconomically ranging neighborhoods within Seattle, utilizing advertisements on Craigslist and Reddit, reaching out to various groups on Facebook and Meetups, and passing the project on through word-of-mouth.
 We included a link to our research study's website and access to our screener survey.

 We recruited and interviewed four experts within gender studies, medicine, and public health.
 Our interviews helped us to understand that menopause is a multifaceted phase of life which can occur during a time of social change and aging.